 Figures released by the 'Department of Transport' reveal that in 2018, the number of pedestrians injured in road accidents topped 28,700+, of which 7,420 of these were killed or seriously injured (KSI’s) by road user types.

-Almost a third of all pedestrian accidents in the UK comprise of children and young people.
+Almost a third of all pedestrian accidents in the UK comprises of children and young people.
 Children can be unaware of the dangers surrounding them near schools or playgrounds and parks.
 If they have not learned to cross roads safely and fully appreciate the speed of moving vehicles then, the vulnerability of the child can be tragically exposed.

 How much Compensation Can you expect is injured as a Pedestrian?